 Established in 1984 as Anyinginyi Congress Aboriginal Corporation, in 2003 we underwent a name change to become Anyinginyi Health Aboriginal Corporation.
 That year also saw an expansion of services outside of Tennant Creek.

 Anyinginyi remains focussed on our central objective.
 That is to relieve the poverty, sickness, disempowerment, serious social and economic disadvantage, and dysfunction that affects the Aboriginal population of the Region.

-Community controlled and governed by a board of directors, five service sections make up the organisation:
+Community controlled and governed by a board of directors, four service sections make up the organisation: